spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 :guilabel:`left` or :guilabel:`right` arrow keys on your keyboard to find a slice number with more precision.
 A third option is to type a slice number into the :guilabel:`text box` to the right of the :guilabel:`slider` and press :guilabel:`enter` on your keyboard.
-A fourth option is to use the :guilabel:`up/down arrows` inside the :guilabel:`text box` to raise or lower the slice number, respectively.
+A fourth option is to use the :guilabel:`up/down arrows` inside the :guilabel:`text box` to raise/lower the slice number.

 Defining and Selecting Region Subsets
 =====================================